Unboxed-Software/solana-course/content/intro-to-token-extensions-program.md

 Signature: 54yREwGCH8YfYXqEf6gRKGou681F8NkToAJZvJqM5qZETJokRkdTb8s8HVkKPeVMQQcc8gCZkq4Kxx3YbLtY9Frk
 ```

-Feel free to use the `spl-token display` function to get some info about the mint and token account.
+Feel free to use the `spl-token display` command to get some info about the mint and token account.

-### 4. Creating a "soul-bound" NFT
+### 4. Creating a non-transferrable ("soul-bound") NFT

-Lastly, let's create an NFT which will be non-transferable, aka a soul-bound NFT.
+Lastly, let's create an NFT which will be non-transferable, sometimes called a 'soul-bound' NFT.
 Think of it as a achievement token which is exclusively owned by one person or account.
 For creating this token, we will use three extensions: metadata pointer, metadata and non-transferable token.

 With the metadata extension, we can include metadata directly in the mint account and the non-transferable extension makes the token exclusive to the account.